Akbarism: Europe and United States

 Seyyed Hossein Nasr and his students and academic disciples have come to play an important role in certain subfields of Sufi studies.
-The influence of Nasr and other Traditionalist writers like Rene Guenon and Frithjof Schuon on Sufi studies can be seen in the interpretation of the works of Ibn Arabi and the Akbari school by such scholars as Titus Burckhardt, Martin Lings, James Morris, William Chittick, Sachiko Murata, and others.
+The influence of Nasr and other traditionalist writers like Rene Guenon and Frithjof Schuon on Sufi studies can be seen in the interpretation of the works of Ibn Arabi and the Akbari school by such scholars as Titus Burckhardt, Martin Lings, James W. Morris, William Chittick, Sachiko Murata, and others.
 These names are both mostly practitioners of Sufism and scholars studying Sufism.

 Turkey

-Turkey is situated where Ibn Arabi's most prominent disciple, successor and stepson Sadr al-Din al-Qunawi, and other important commentators on Arabi's works lived in the past.
-Dawūd al-Qayṣarī, who was invited to Iznik by Orhan Ghazi to be the director and teacher for the first Ottoman university (madrasa), was the disciple of Kamāl al-Dīn al-Qāshānī, himself a disciple of Sadr al-Dīn al-Qūnawī.
-This means that the official teaching itself was set in motion by a great master of the Akbari school.
+Turkey is where Ibn Arabi's most prominent disciple, successor, and stepson Sadr al-Din al-Qunawi, and other important commentators on Arabi's works, lived.
+Dawūd al-Qayṣarī, who was invited to Iznik by Orhan Ghazi to serve as the director and teacher of the first Ottoman university, was a disciple of Kamāl al-Dīn al-Qāshānī, himself a disciple of Sadr al-Dīn al-Qūnawī.
+This means that the official teaching itself was initiated by a great master of the Akbari school.
 Not only Sufis but also Ottoman sultans, politicians and intellectuals had been deeply impressed by Ibn Arabi and his disciples and interpreters.
-Seyyed Muhammad Nur al-Arabi was also impressed by Ibn Arabi's doctrine, though that continued to decrease until the Modern Era.
-In the 20th century the last important commentator of Fusûs was Ahmed Avni Konuk (d.
+Seyyed Muhammad Nur al-Arabi was also impressed by Ibn Arabi's doctrine, though that continued to decrease until the modern era.
+In the 20th century, the last important commentator on was Ahmed Avni Konuk (d.
 1938).
-He was a mawlawî and composer of Turkish music.
+He was a and composer of Turkish music.

-Studies on Sufism, especially Akbari works, were not very common until the first Ph.D. thesis was written by Mahmud Erol Kılıc in Marmara University's Faculty of Theology titled "Ibn 'Arabi's Ontology" (in Turkish, "Muhyiddin İbn Arabi'de Varlık ve Varlık Mertebeleri") in 1995.
-Academic studies on Akbari metaphysics and philosophy began to rise after studies on this topic were conducted by Turkish scholars such as Mustafa Tahralı and Mahmud Erol Kılıc.
+Studies on Sufism, especially Akbari works, were not common before Mahmud Erol Kılıc of Marmara University published his 1995 dissertation titled "Ibn 'Arabi's Ontology" (in Turkish, Muhyiddin İbn Arabi'de Varlık ve Varlık Mertebeleri).
+Academic studies on Akbari metaphysics and philosophy began to increase after Turkish scholars such as Mustafa Tahralı and Kılıc researched the topic.

-In terms of Akbari studies, the most important event to take place was the translation of Ibn Arabi's magnum opus,"Futuhat-ı Makkiyya", to Turkish.
+In terms of Akbari studies, the most important event was the translation of Ibn Arabi's magnum opus, Futuhat-ı Makkiyya, into Turkish.
 Turkish scholar Ekrem Demirli translated the work in 18 volumes between 2006 and 2012.
-This particular translation was the first complete translation to another language.
-Demirli's work also includes translating Sadr al-Din al-Qunawi's corpus to Turkish and writing a PhD thesis on him in 2004, writing a commentary on Fusus al-Hikam by Ibn Arabi, and writing a book titled İslam Metafiziğinde Tanrı ve İnsan (God and Human in Islamic Metaphysics), [Istanbul: Kabalcı, 2009 (ISBN 9759971623)].

-There are many Akbari works in Ottoman Turkish that are yet to be studied by scholars.
+Demirli's work also includes translating Sadr al-Din al-Qunawi's corpus into Turkish, writing a PhD thesis on him in 2004, writing a commentary on by Ibn Arabi, and writing a book titled İslam Metafiziğinde Tanrı ve İnsan (God and Human in Islamic Metaphysics).
+Many Akbari works in Ottoman Turkish are yet to be studied by scholars.